mihhei/aste-assignment/README.md

 ##

-Application generate news articles according to searching keyword and agregated by two different API.
+Application generate news articles from the last 24h according to searching keyword and produced by two different API.

 ###